-Michelangelo in the New Millennium: Conversations about Artistic Practice, Patronage & Christianity edited volume including an introduction and chapter “Michelangelo’s Suicidal Stone,” forthcoming with Brill Publishing 2016
+Michelangelo in the New Millennium: Conversations about Artistic Practice, Patronage & Christianity edited volume including an introduction and chapter “Michelangelo’s Suicidal Stone,” Brill Publishing 2016

-“ ‘Sanctity Pictured: The Art of the Dominican and Franciscan Orders in Renaissance Italy,’ Frist Center for Visual Arts, Nashville (October 31, 2014–January 25, 2015),” Art Inquiries (the journal of the Southeastern College Art Conference), 2015, forthcoming
+“ ‘Sanctity Pictured: The Art of the Dominican and Franciscan Orders in Renaissance Italy,’ Frist Center for Visual Arts, Nashville (October 31, 2014–January 25, 2015),” Art Inquiries (the journal of the Southeastern College Art Conference), 2015

 ‘SPQR/ CAPITOLIVM RESTITVIT’: The renovatio of the Campidoglio and Michelangelo’s Use of the Giant Order,” in Perspectives on public space in Rome, from antiquity to the present day.
 Edited by Gregory Smith and Jan Gadeyne.
 (Farnham: Ashgate Publishing, 2013), pp. 157–183.